 Cape Pillar is the jewel in the crown of the Tasman Peninsula’s colossal coastline, with cliffs rising to 300m high.
 Once out on the headlands of Cape Pillar, remarkable views expand north to other rousing capes.
 Cape Pillar also affords the best mainland view of Tasman Island and its towering cliff edges.
-The later sections of the Cape Pillar Track follow the newly established Three Capes Track.
-Camping is available at Wughalee Falls or Bare Knoll, due to this walking times across the 2 days are 22km day 1 and 8km day 2.
+The later sections of the Cape Pillar Track follow the Three Capes Track.
+Camping is available at Bare Knoll or Wughalee Falls, due to this walking times across the 2 days are 22km on day 1 and 8km on day 2.

 View Google Map Directions

 About 2 hours into the walk the Mount Fortescue junction is reached.
 This is where Cape Pillar Circuit and Three Cape Track walkers continue on to Cape Hauy.
 Continuing on briefly, the side track to Wughalee Falls camping area is reached next.
-Wughalee Falls is one of the two camping area available for independent walkers.
+Wughalee Falls is the poorer campsite two camping areas available for independent walkers.
 In summer this campsite is fine.
-However it can get very wet over winter.
-Continuing on for 10 minutes, the second campsite is found at Bare Knoll.
+However, it can get very wet over winter and continuing for 10 minutes to the second campsite, Bare Knoll is recommended.

-The Bare Knoll campsite also has camping platforms, a toilet and water tanks.
+The Bare Knoll campsite also has 8 dedicated camping platforms, a toilet and water tanks.
 It is much drier and more elevated than the Wughalee Falls camp.
-This is now the recommended camp ground.
+This is now the recommended campground.

 From Lunchtime Creek the trail climbs steeply for 300m before lessening as it reaches open grassy country at the top.
 From here the first coastal views are achieved, stretching west past Port Arthur and Cape Raoul before gently descending across the coastal heathlands of Ellarwey Valley.

 The track then descends gently to the base of the Blade.
 With the most outstanding views from anywhere on the cape, climbing the Blade is a must.
-The climb onto the summit isn’t difficult, but it certainly isn’t for the faint hearted.
+The climb onto the summit isn’t difficult, but it certainly isn’t for the faint-hearted.
 Once at the top, Tasman Island in all its rugged beauty is directly ahead of you.
-Sweeping views of the brutal dolomite coast surround you including Cape Hauy and Maria Island to the north.
+Sweeping views of the brutal dolerite coast surround you including Cape Hauy and Maria Island to the north.

-Continue back to Wughalee Falls camp for an easy 8km walk the next day back to Fortescue Bay via the inland track.
+Continue back to Wughalee Falls or Bare Knoll camps for an easy 8km walk the next day back to Fortescue Bay via the inland track.

 Map for illustrative purposes only.
 Base map supplied by Land Information System Tasmania